nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 ### Event Logging

 Events first acquire a time tag to represent when they occurred and then are typically sent to the `Svc::ActiveLogger` component on their way to be sent down to the ground.
-This logger component both process the event and also recognizes and begins responses for FATAL severity events.
+This logger component both processes the event and also recognizes and begins responses for FATAL severity events.

 ![Active Logger](../media/data_model3.png)

 **Figure 6.
-Event log.** The component implementation calls function to generate the event.
+Event log.** The component implementation calls a function to generate the event.
 The base class retrieves the time tag from the time source component.
 The component sends the event to the event log component, which reads it from the port queue and sends it to the ground.

 ## Channels

-Channels, also known as Telemetry Channels, or just Telemetry, represent the current reading of some portion of system state.
+Channels, also known as Telemetry Channels, or just Telemetry, represent the current reading of some portion of the system state.
 This state is either restricted to "send on change" or "send per update" even if the update is already the current value.
-Channels are broken-up per component and are typically sampled at a set rate and downlinked.
+Channels are broken up per component and are typically sampled at a set rate and downlinked.
 Channels are id, time, and value triples and are defined per component with the following properties:

 1. id: the unique id of the channel.
 This is offset by the base id of the component for global uniqueness.